 - a.
-Using graduated fines for failure to obtain a WSDL could provide balance between a lower initial fine and larger fines for repeat offenders. - b.
+Effect of changing fine levels could result in an increase or decrease in revenues to the Vehicle License Fraud Account, depending the number of fines imposed and changes to fine levels. - b.
+Using graduated fines for failure to obtain a WSDL could provide balance between a lower initial fine and larger fines for repeat or egregious offenders. - c.
+Fine level timing could be similar in concept to those for failure to renew a vehicle license under RCW 46.16A.030(5), which escalate after two months. - d.
 A description of the history, activities, and funding of the Licensing Investigative Unit in Clark County is Appendix A of this report.